htool/signalk-polar-performance-plugin/README.md

 ### Speed source

 Choose between **speed through water** (`navigation.speedThroughWater`) and **speed over ground** (`navigation.speedOverGround`).
 Use SOG when a working paddlewheel is not available, but be aware that SOG includes current — this makes boat speed appear higher or lower depending on the tidal state.

+### Navigation / VMC outputs

+Enable the `vmcNavigation` output group to publish VMC-related navigation values.
+These calculations use the active polar together with the current course and current estimate from Signal K, and they are suppressed when no usable course bearing is available.
+The Navigation page and the plotter's Navigation mode use these outputs directly.

 ---